AmpereComputing/terraform-azure-ampere-vm/examples/cbl-mariner/README.md

 Modifying the cloud-init file and then performing the same workflow will allow you to get iterating quickly.
-At this point you should definitely know how to quickly get automating using OpenSUSE with Ampere on the Cloud!
+At this point you should definitely know how to quickly get automating using CBL-Mariner with Ampere on the Cloud!